Close

 150 Holbrook Road, Holbrook, NY 11741 • 631-588-5024

 Teens may complete each project only one time per month.
 Lead the Way projects change every two months.
+You must receive approval for your project before working on the opportunity.

 Certificates acknowledging any credits earned will be e-mailed as a .pdf document.